William Schaw

 William Schaw (c.
-1550–1602) was Master of Works to James VI of Scotland for building castles and palaces, and is claimed to have been an important figure in the development of Freemasonry in Scotland.
+1550–1602) was Master of Works to James VI of Scotland and Anne of Denmark for building castles and palaces, and was an important figure in the development of Freemasonry in Scotland.

-Biography
+Early life

 William Schaw was the second son of John Schaw of Broich, and grandson of Sir James Schaw of Sauchie.
 Broich is now called Arngomery, a place at Kippen in Stirlingshire.
 The Schaw family had links to the Royal Court, principally through being keepers of the King's wine cellar.
 The Broich family was involved in a scandal in 1560, when John Schaw was accused of murdering the servant of another laird.
 William's father was denounced as a rebel and his property forfeited when he and his family failed to appear at court, but the family were soon re-instated.
-At this time William may have been a page at the court of Mary of Guise, as a page of that name received an outfit of black mourning cloth when Mary of Guise died.
+At this time William Schaw may have been a page at the court of Mary of Guise, as a page of that name received an outfit of black mourning cloth when Mary of Guise died.
 William the page would have been in Edinburgh Castle with the Regent's court during the siege of Leith, while the Master of Work, William MacDowall, was strengthening the castle's defences.
+John Schaw of Broich was appointed as chamberlain of the lands of Kelso Abbey in August 1566.

+Career

-The name "William Schaw" appears again in a 1580 note about courtiers made by an informant or spy at the royal court, the letter was sent to England.
-Schaw was described as the "clock-keeper" amongst followers of the King's favourite Esmé Stewart, 1st Duke of Lennox, while another man John Hume was the keeper of "ratches", an old word meaning a kind of tenacious hunting scent hound.
+The name "William Schaw" appears in a satirical note about courtiers made by an informant or spy at the royal court in 1580, the letter was sent to England.
+Schaw was described as the "clock-keeper" amongst followers of the King's favourite Esmé Stewart, 1st Duke of Lennox, while another man, the master hunter, John Hume was the keeper of "ratches", an old word meaning a kind of tenacious hunting scent hound.

 Schaw signed the negative confession whereby courtiers pledged allegiance to the Scottish Reformation.
 On 11 April 1581, he was given a valuable gift of rights over the lands in Kippen belonging to the Grahams of Fintry.
 In May 1583, he was in Paris at the death of the exiled Esmé Stewart and it was said that he took Esmé's heart back to Scotland.